 of forming a sister state relationship between

-Maryland and an Indian State comes after years of
+Indian State comes after years of pushing from the

 largest democracy in the world and boasts the largest

 English speakers.
 It has 28 states, seven territories

 Sister relationships are the only international partnership agreements that link local governments.
 The Maryland Sister State Program currently has ten official sister state relationships established with states, regions or provinces in various countries around the world.
 The program provides Marylanders and businesses a unique opportunity to build relationships in other parts of the world.
 Each Sister State relationship is strategically chosen to enhance the economic, cultural, and educational interests of the people of Maryland.